XamarinUniversity/build2018-labs/lab2/README.md

 ## Part 1: add support for Azure

-In this first part, we will replace our test `InMemoryRepository` class with an Azure version that connects to an existing Azure Mobile App Service.
+In this first part, you will replace the test `InMemoryRepository` class with an Azure version that connects to an existing Azure Mobile App Service.

-> **Note:** Our service is located at https://build2018mycircle.azurewebsites.net, if you used the prior instructions to create and publish your own service, make sure to use _that_ service URL instead
+> **Note:** The default service is located at https://build2018mycircle.azurewebsites.net, if you used the prior instructions to create and publish your own service, make sure to use _that_ service URL instead

 ### Add client-support for Azure Mobile App Services